African Overland Tours

 An early breakfast precedes a breathtaking drive along the Panorama Route.
 Witness spectacular scenery, including the iconic Blyde River Canyon (home to the Three Rondavels), the intriguing Bourke’s Luck Potholes, and the awe-inspiring God’s Window, offering panoramic views of the escarpment and Kruger National Park (weather permitting).
 We return to Hazyview in the late afternoon for leisure.

-Exploring the Panorama Route, marveling at the Blyde River Canyon, Three Rondavels, Bourke’s Luck Potholes, and the vista from God’s Window
+Panorama Route – Three Rondavels, Bourke’s Luck Potholes, and God’s Window

 ± 320 km